95.1 degrees

 U.S. involvement in Viet Nam ended in 1975 and I joined the Marines in 1978.
 That means that I didn’t see any combat action.
 I trained at MCRD (Marine Corps Recruit Depot) in San Diego for boot camp.
 That made me a Hollywood Marine.
 After boot camp, I went to 29 Palms, California, where I studied electronics for a year and a half for my MOS.
 By the time I was trained as a telephone and switchboard technician, I had already served more than half of my three-year enlistment.
 However, I could not serve any time overseas because I only had a little more than a year left of my enlistment.
 No one was sent overseas unless they had at least two years of service left.

 Another memorable movie that I watched in Hollywood, and I still vividly remember, was Monty Python’s The Life of Brian at Mann’s Chinese Theater.
 My brother Danny and I saw it together because he was also in the Marines and stationed at the Tustin Marine Air Base.
 Luckily, we went early in the afternoon to buy tickets.
-The next two showings were sold out and we couldn’t get tickets until an evening showing.
-We actually had time to see another movie and eat dinner before the Monty Python movie.
+The next two shows were sold out and we couldn’t get tickets until an evening showing.
+We had time to see another movie and eat dinner before the Monty Python movie.
 Everyone loved the movie!
 I had never experienced such great enjoyment of a comedy movie before, or since.
-There was a long line to enter the theater, so I told my brother we should sit near the front.
+There was a lengthy line to enter the theater, so I told my brother we should sit near the front.
 In 1979, before the era of surround sound, the only speakers were located behind the silver screen.
 And it’s a good thing we sat close to the front because the non-stop laughter continuously drowned out the movie soundtrack!

-When I didn’t go to Hollywood to watch movies, I would go to Newport Beach, California, to watch movies.
+If I didn’t go to Hollywood to watch movies, I would go to Newport Beach, California, to watch movies.
 There was a movie revival house that always showed classic movies.
-I used like reading books and then going to see the movies based on them.
-I remember reading Joseph Heller’s Catch-22 and Kurt Vonnegut’s Slaughterhouse Five and then seeing the movies versions of those novels.
+I used to like reading books and then going to see the movies based on them.
+I remember reading Joseph Heller’s Catch-22 and Kurt Vonnegut’s Slaughterhouse Five and then seeing the movie versions of those novels.
 Unfortunately, the Marines didn’t award me any medals for my deployment to the movie theaters.
 Nor did I get any medals for my reconnaissance missions to Disneyland!
 Oh, the long lines I had to endure

 Long after I completed my enlistment, I received an application in the mail to join a group called the Veterans of Foreign Wars.
 All I had to do was check the box of the war that was ongoing while I was serving in any of the branches of the U.S. Armed Forces.
 As luck would have it, there were no wars while I was in the Marines.
-I’m not complaining, in fact, I feel very fortunate, but I couldn’t join the VFW!
+I’m not complaining, in fact, I feel extremely fortunate, but I couldn’t join the VFW!
 Viet Nam ended in 1975, long before I enlisted.
-The next eligible conflict was the Beirut barracks bombing in 1983, which occurred two years after I was discharged.
+The next eligible conflict was the Beirut barracks bombing in 1983, which occurred two years after I was honorably discharged.
 Of course, I don’t deserve to belong to the VFW.
 I was a Hollywood Marine!

 UIC SOS